Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: The Skykatana framework

 \subsubsection{Interactive exploration}

-For interactive inspection, Skykatana integrates seamlessly with the ipyaladin Jupyter widget.
+Skykatana integrates seamlessly with the ipyaladin Jupyter widget, a Python interface to the Aladin Lite interactive sky atlas (\citealt{bochfernique2014}), enabling interactive visualization and inspection of mask stages directly within Jupyter notebooks.
 Stage masks can be automatically exported as MOCs and displayed in an ipyaladin viewer layer, enabling users to pan, zoom, and overlay catalogs or images directly from the notebook.
 This interface is particularly useful for examining the correctness of star-exclusion radii, verifying geometry boundaries, or cross-checking against sky images.